Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 3. Yet certainly wanted know where and how the money is spent and used for Kingdom purposes

 # Who we are
-1. GPN volenteers, please refer vision and mission statements here http://globalprayernetwork.co/about.php
+1. GPN volunteers, please refer vision and mission statements here http://globalprayernetwork.co/about.php
 2. Team that prays together and stays together for the work of the ministry
 3. Willing the Serve

 # How we operate to accompish Kingdom values (principles) & purposes
 1. All the helpers are volenteers and use their talents to serve the Master
-2. All of volenteers are stewards of time, talents and resouces
+2. All of volunteers are stewards of time, talents and resouces
 3. 100% of your money is used for the cause that you wanted to use

 # How to Give and Invest in Eternal Cause